pmndrs/react-three-a11y/README.md

 ## Next Steps

-- [ ] Improve the accessibility for mobile screen readers such as Voice Over and Talk Back
 - [ ] Provide a documentation inside the IDE
+- [ ] Provide more examples showing how to use it

 ### Author: